marufm1/CSE327_SEC4_PROJECT/README.md

      b)Then cd to object detection folder and set the path by issuing the command: set PYTHONPATH=C:\tensorflow1\models;C:\tensorflow1\models\research;C:\tensorflow1\models\research\slim

-4.After that type "idle" and enter.This will open IDLE and now you can run any of the scripts.
+4. After that type "idle" and enter.This will open IDLE and now you can run any of the scripts.
 For eg. Object_detection_mango_image.py and press Run or F5.It will initialize for 10 seconds and then display a window showing any objects it’s detected in the image!